 A programmable genome-editing tool

-Genome editing involved making specific changes to the DNA sequence.
-This usually involves creating a break on the DNA sequence and modifying it by either taking away (deleting) or adding (inserting) sequence using the cells natural repair system.
-The goal is changing the downstream message of the DNA thereby or the protein it encodes.
+Genome editing involves making specific changes to the DNA sequence.
+This usually achieved by creating a break on the DNA sequence and modifying it by either taking away (deleting) or adding (inserting) sequence using the cells natural repair system.
+The goal is changing the downstream message of the DNA thereby of the protein it encodes.

 Looking beyond ‘designer-babies’